Josevi97/canvas/README.md

 Project target aims to create a playground canvas in order to create boxes than can be attached to different boxes

+## DONE
+- implement styled componentes
+- basic styled components
+- create camera context
+- create a box to be rendered
+- rendering elements should be re-rendering when panning
+- re style the PillBox component to make it more clean
+- viewport context should store the extreme top, right, bottom, left
+- addComponent via method, in order to be able to create PillBoxes via consola (preparing the react parent communication)

+## TEST
+- setCameraPosition action to be able to center the camera - [test]

 ## TODO
-- implement styled componentes - [ok]
-- basic styled components - [ok]
-- create camera context - [ok]
-- create a box to be rendered - [ok?]
-- rendering elements should be re-rendering when panning - [ok]
-- re style the PillBox component to make it more clean - [ok]
-- viewport context should store the extreme top, right, bottom, left - [ok]
-- addComponent via method, in order to be able to create PillBoxes via consola (preparing the react parent communication) - [ok]

-- setCameraPosition action to be able to center the camera - [test]

 - should wrap StyledComponents in order to make them more reusable
   ex: StyledPosition -> Positioned: args => (top left right bottom): nums || enum
 - panning should only work when a moving state is setted (context for current state)
 - zoom in / zoom out
 - selection module => context, component, utils...
 - single and multiple (selecting box) selection

-*EXTRA: panning with right click panning
+- panning with right click panning

-CURRENT STATE: 30%
+# Current application state
+The application progress is about the 30%